Devils beat Senators, stretch winning streak to 12 games

 The Devils didn’t let up, making it 3-0 early in the second when Boqvist was able to grab a puck out front, putting an end to Forsberg’s afternoon.

+“I thought tonight was a total team game,” New Jersey coach Lindy Ruff said.
+“We got production, we got a key short-handed goal from (Yegor) Sharangovich, but all four lines were in on it.
+I thought our defense played well and, again, our goaltender made some big saves at key times.”

-Brassard got the Senators on the board late in the period, but the Devils came right back, scoring a shorthanded goal with 34 seconds remaining in the period.
+Brassard got the Senators on the board late in the period, but the Devils came right back, with Sharangovich scoring his short-handed goal with 34 seconds remaining in the period.

-Ottawa pulled the goalie with 4:51 remaining in the third, but the Devils made them pay for it with McLeod scoring an empty-net goal.
+Ottawa pulled the goalie with 4:51 remaining in the third, but the Devils made them pay for it with McLeod scoring an empty-netter with 2 1/2 minutes to go.

+Devils forward Dawson Mercer is one game away from his 100th in the NHL.
+He will be the fifth player in franchise history to play his first 100 games consecutively.

-NOTES: Ottawa D Artem Zub returned to the lineup after missing the last eight games with an upper-body injury. … The Devils are a perfect 7-0-0 against Canadian opponents this season.
-Saturday’s matchup is the second of three against the Senators. … Devils captain Nico Hischier has 12 points (6 goals, 6 asssists) over his last 10 games.
+NOTES: The Senators had not lost to the Devils in regulation at home since Dec.
+30, 2015 — going 5-0-3 in eight games since. … Ottawa D Artem Zub returned to the lineup after missing the last eight games with an upper-body injury. … The Devils are a perfect 8-0-0 against Canadian opponents this season.
+Saturday’s matchup was the second of three against the Senators. … Devils captain Nico Hischier has six goals and six assists over his last 10 games.

 UP NEXT